jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ## Further reading

+Some useful links to help learn more about using semantic and accessible HTML.

 * [Using ARIA](https://www.w3.org/TR/aria-in-html/)—including the 5 rules of ARIA
 * [WebDev Learn HTML](https://web.dev/learn/html/)—somelessons still to be added
 * [WebDev Learn accessibility](https://web.dev/learn/accessibility/)—some lessons still to be added